 Heart Internet Review 2024: Does It Meet Our Standards?

-Ari Denial Ari Denial Web Hosting Expert
+Ari Denial Written by: Ari Denial

 If you serve an audience in the north of England, Heart Internet may seem like a great choice due to its Leeds-based data centre – but is it really?
 While it offers a generous amount of SSD storage on reliable cloud-based servers, there are some essential features missing from its hosting plans, requiring expensive upgrades.
 This is why Heart Internet isn’t one of my top recommendations.